Coherent estimation of risk measures: Coherent risk estimators

 Similarly to the properties (R1)-(R4) imposed on coherent risk measures, we argue that an estimator of such measures must satisfy similar financially meaningful properties.

-\begin{definition}[Coherent risk estimator] A function $\hat\rho_n\colon \bR^n\to \bR$ is a {\it coherent risk estimator} (CRE) if it satisfies \begin{enumerate}[(E1)] \item {\it Monotonicity}, for any $\bfx,\bfx'\in\bR^n$ such that\footnote{For vector order $\bfx\leq \bfy$ we use the component wise comparison $x_i\leq y_i$, for $i=1,2,\ldots,n$.} $\bfx\geq\bfx'$, we have $\hat\rho_n(\bfx)\leq\hat\rho_n(\bfx')$; \item {\it Cash additivity}, for any $\bfx\in\bR^n$ and $m\in\bR$, we have $\hat\rho_n(\bfx+m)=\hat\rho_n(\bfx)-m$; \item {\it Positive homogeneity}, for any $\bfx\in\bR^n$ and $\lambda\geq 0$, we have $\hat\rho_n(\lambda\bfx)=\lambda\hat\rho_n(\bfx)$; \item {\it Subadditivity}, for any $\bfx,\bfx'\in\bR^n$, we have $\hat\rho_n(\bfx+\bfx')\leq\hat\rho_n(\bfx)+\hat\rho_n(\bfx')$. \end{enumerate} \end{definition} Coherent risk estimators essentially inherit all axiomatic properties of the coherent risk measures, including their financial meaning.
+\begin{definition}[Coherent risk estimator] A function $\hat\rho_n\colon \bR^n\to \bR$ is a {\it coherent risk estimator} (CRE) if it satisfies \begin{enumerate}[(E1)] \item {\it Monotonicity}, for any $\bfx,\bfx'\in\bR^n$ such that\footnote{For vector order $\bfx\leq \bfy$ we use the component wise comparison $x_i\leq y_i$, for $i=1,2,\ldots,n$.} $\bfx\geq\bfx'$, we have $\hat\rho_n(\bfx)\leq\hat\rho_n(\bfx')$; \item {\it Cash additivity}, for any $\bfx\in\bR^n$ and $m\in\bR$, we have $\hat\rho_n(\bfx+m)=\hat\rho_n(\bfx)-m$; \item {\it Positive homogeneity}, for any $\bfx\in\bR^n$ and $\lambda\geq 0$, we have $\hat\rho_n(\lambda\bfx)=\lambda\hat\rho_n(\bfx)$; \item {\it Subadditivity}, for any $\bfx,\bfx'\in\bR^n$, we have $\hat\rho_n(\bfx+\bfx')\leq\hat\rho_n(\bfx)+\hat\rho_n(\bfx')$. \end{enumerate} \end{definition} Coherent risk estimators inherit all axiomatic properties of the coherent risk measures, including their financial meaning.
 Properties (E1)-(E4) are generic and should hold for any sample points in $\bR^n$.
 A generic CRE mapping $\hat{\rho}_n$ is a priori not linked or generated by a pre-specified CRM $\rho$, so that one should not expect that $\hat\rho_n$ will converge to any specfic CRM as sample size increases, $n\to\infty$, unless additional conditions are imposed on $\hat{\rho}_n$; see Section~\ref{sec:consistencyCRE} for details.
 From a practical and regulatory view point, a risk estimator may be interpreted as a mapping that determines the appropriate capital reserve as a function of available data, in contrast to being solely a function that somehow approximates the unknown theoretical value of risk measure.
-As we show below, our definition of CRE naturally leads to the important class of non-parametric estimators of baseline risk measures that are based on order statistics as recommended by regulators, see e.g.~\cite[Paragraph 100 in CRR3 market risk chapter]{EGIM}.
+As we show below, our definition of CRE naturally leads to the important class of non-parametric estimators of baseline risk measures based on order statistics used e.g. in the formulas for Pillar I capital calculations, see~\cite[Article 42]{EU2024_1085} and \cite[p.
+267]{EGIM}.

 Next, to capture the law-invariant property, we introduce the notion of a law-invariant estimator.
 We recall that $s(\bfx), \ \bfx\in\bR^n$, denotes the sorted sample in ascending order.

 \begin{definition}[Law-invariant estimator] A function $\hat\rho_n\colon \bR^n\to \bR$ is {\it permutation or law-invariant} if, for any $\bfx\in\bR^n$, we have $\hat\rho_n(\bfx)=\hat\rho_n(s(\bfx))$. \end{definition} Note that in Definition~\ref{def:law_invariant_estimator} we may equivalently require that $\hat\rho_n(\bfx)=\hat\rho_n(\sigma(\bfx))$ for any $\bfx\in\bR^n$ and permutation $\sigma\in S_n$.
 Indeed, directly from the law-invariance property, we get